renovatebot/renovate/docs/usage/configuration-options.md

 For `sbt` note that Renovate will update the version string only for packages that have the version string in their project's `built.sbt` file.

+## checkedBranches

+GitHub offers an interactive dependency dashboard while some other platforms don't have that option.

+This array will allow you to set the names of the branches you want to rebase/create as if you checked their boxes in dependency dashboard.

 ## cloneSubmodules

 Enabling this option will mean that any detected Git submodules will be cloned at time of repository clone.